dloyst/webpack.js.org/content/configuration/module.md

 }
 ```

-Note that webpack need to generate an unique module identifier from resource and all loaders including options.
+Note that webpack needs to generate an unique module identifier from resource and all loaders including options.
 It tries to do this with a `JSON.stringify` of the options object.
 This is fine in 99.9%, but may be not unique if you apply the same loaders with different options to the same resource and the options have some stringified values.
-It also breaks if the options object cannot be stringified (i. e. circular JSON).
+It also breaks if the options object cannot be stringified (i.e. circular JSON).
 Because of this you can have a `ident` property in the options object which is used as unique identifier.

 ## Module Contexts